DataDog/datadog-api-client-java/api_docs/v1/KeysApi.md

 Create an API key

-Create an API key with a given name.
+Creates an API key with a given name.

 ### Example